The heuristic function

 h) will stay the same; that’s a sign that the heuristic and cost function scales match.
 You can also give up optimal paths to make A* run faster by increasing D, or by decreasing the ratio between the lowest and highest edge costs.

-If your map allows diagonal movement you need a different heuristic (sometimes called the Chebyshev distance).
-The Manhattan distance for (4 east, 4 north) will be 8*D. However, you could simply move (4 northeast) instead, so the heuristic should be 4*D. This function handles diagonals, assuming that both straight and diagonal movement costs D:
+If your map allows diagonal movement you need a different heuristic.
+The Manhattan distance for (4 east, 4 north) will be 8⨉D. However, you could simply move (4 northeast) instead, so the heuristic should be 4⨉D2, where D2 is the cost of moving diagonally.

 function heuristic(node) = dx = abs(node.x - goal.x) dy = abs(node.y - goal.y) return D * (dx + dy) + (D2 - 2 * D) * min(dx, dy)